The Polyaspartic Advantage: Discover why Floortek’s coating is 10X more durable and faster to install than traditional epoxy.

 The Long-Term Value of Polyaspartic vs Epoxy Costs

-Additionally, polyaspartic provides better resistance to common garage stains, such as oil, gasoline, and brake fluid.
+Additionally, polyaspartic offers better resistance to common garage stains, including oil, gasoline, and brake fluid.
 The surface is non-porous and incredibly easy to clean, unlike epoxy, which can soften and stain when exposed to aggressive chemicals.

 A Better Choice for Your Home's Climate